english-blog/english-blog.github.io/_posts/2013-10-30-blog-like-a-programmer.md

 ### Do I need a CMS / Server side engine?

 Except for the comments section, the rest of the blog is static.
 I am not bothered about the comments anyway.
 It takes too much of your time away from blogging.
-If you really need them, there are client-side commenting systems available (like Disqus, Facebook comments, etc).
+If you need them, there are client-side commenting systems available (like Disqus, Facebook comments, etc).
 So, I don't need a server-side code that connects to a database, executes the plugins, and creates the web page on the fly for every request to a web page (even with caching), when all I need is a set of a simple HTML file.

 There is an argument that says, *Infrastructure is cheap nowadays.
 The computing and storage abilities skyrocketed.
 We can use as much as we want*.
 Yes.
 It is.
 But, just because I have too much fuel, I would not travel 10 miles extra to the office every day.
 I always prefer the shortest possible route.
 How about you?.
 And again, that's a personal choice.
 I am not saying that what is being done is wrong, all I say is that I don't need all of those.